 Charter Oak State College also assists other Connecticut colleges and universities seeking to provide their students with alternate ways to validate college-level learning; develops partnerships with the corporate and non-profit community to meet the state's workforce needs; and through its Connecticut Credit Assessment Program and Credential Evaluation, evaluates and formally recognizes non-collegiate learning regardless of how or where such learning is acquired.

 Charter Oak State College conducts institutional research and assessment to monitor and evaluate the progress and success of its students, graduates, and programs.
 The College uses the results of these assessments to evaluate its effectiveness and to make changes that respond to student, institutional, and societal needs.
 As part of its assessment process and to ensure that its students succeed academically, the college instituted a six credit residency requirement in the form of a cornerstone course for new students and a capstone course for seniors.

-Charter Oak State College is authorized to offer four degrees in General Studies: Associate in Arts, Associate in Science, Bachelor of Arts and Bachelor of Science and a Bachelor of Science Degree in Health Information Management and Health Care Administration, and Psychology, as well as a Master's Degree in Organizational Effectiveness and Leadership.
+Charter Oak State College is authorized to offer four degrees in General Studies: Associate in Arts, Associate in Science, Bachelor of Arts and Bachelor of Science and a Bachelor of Science Degree in Cyber Security, Health Information Management and Health Care Administration, and Psychology, as well as a Master's Degree in Organizational Effectiveness and Leadership.
 Degrees are awarded by the governing board, the Board of Regents, upon the recommendation of an appointed core of consulting faculty.
 This recommendation is based on the faculty's formal evaluation of transfer credit, non-collegiate instruction and portfolios; results of approved examinations; evaluation of Charter Oak State College courses; and other procedures by which they assess and validate academic learning.